Ram Lemon Trucks: Fire Risk Recall and Lemon Law

 Lemon law is not limited to safety issues

 Recalls are not used for every problem with a vehicle.
 They are only issued when something in the vehicle creates an unreasonable safety risk or fails to meet minimum safety standards.
-However, there are many things that can go wrong with a new vehicle that are not safety related.
+However, there are many things that can go wrong with a new vehicle that is not safety-related.
 In those situations, lemon law may apply.
 Lemon laws are state laws that are designed to protect consumers who discover problems with their recently purchased vehicle that the dealer will not repair.
 Each state has its own lemon law but most cover problems that substantially impair the vehicle’s use, value, or safety.

 Some of the problems that we regularly see with Ram Trucks that can lead to a lemon law claim are: